siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 ## Conclusion

 Great!
-The application is now set up to query data from a relational Postgres database using Prisma.
+The application is now set up to query data from a relational PostgreSQL database using Prisma.
 Additionally, the database connection details are securely stored in AWS Systems Manager Parameter Store 🔒.